-This cruise, of around 7 hours departs at 11am from the Mallaig yacht pontoon and offers passengers a chance to properly experience the romantic landscapes of the North West Highlands.
+This cruise, of around 7 hours departs at 10am from the Mallaig yacht pontoon and offers passengers a chance to properly experience the romantic landscapes of the North West Highlands.
 The trip takes you on a tour up the north shore from Mallaig, around the coastline of the Knoydart peninsula and along the waters of the Loch Nevis narrows.
 Quite apart from these crags and clouded peaks, passengers should look out for of the area’s sea life, among which are to be found an array of seabirds, otters, grey seals basking on rocks, dolphins and porpoises slipping in and out of the water.
-There are even minke whales which frequently arrive from late July onwards.
+There are even minke whales from time to time.
 Visitors may also be fortunate to catch sight of Sea Eagles that nest nearby.

-On returning at around 4pm passengers can relax and take one last chance look back at the landscape of Britain’s last unspoiled wilderness and may find themselves fortunate enough to be hand feeding our local harbour seals back at the pontoon.
+On returning passengers can relax with a dram of Gaelic whisky & gin and take one last chance look back at the landscape of Britain’s last unspoiled wilderness and may find themselves fortunate enough to be hand feeding our local harbour seals back at the pontoon.

 The seafood lunch will include local delicious West Coast Langoustines, silver sands hot & cold smoked salmon, brown crab claws, lobster & scallops.
 Subject to availability.
 This will be served at Tarbet bay in the recently converted church while the boat is at anchor.
 Tenders by dinghy.

 Spaces available April – August.
 Trip price £135.00 Per Person.